Ana Ivanovic: 2010: Return to the top 20

 In the UNICEF Open, Ivanovic fell to seventh-seeded German Andrea Petkovic in the second round.
 Ivanovic was defeated in the first round of Wimbledon by 13th seed Shahar Pe'er, and as a consequence saw her ranking drop to world No. 64.

 In the opening round of the Stanford, Ivanovic avenged her 2009 Australian Open and 2010 French Open defeats by beating Alisa Kleybanova, before losing in the next round to Marion Bartoli in straight sets.
 In Cincinnati, she rallied from a set and a break down to beat Victoria Azarenka in three sets.
 Ivanovic retired against Kim Clijsters in the semifinals due to a foot injury.
 Her ranking dramatically improved to world No. 39.
 The injury caused her to withdraw from New Haven.
-Unseeded at the US Open, Ivanovic breezed into the fourth round with straight-set victories, before losing to defending and eventual champion Kim Clijsters.
+Unseeded at the US Open, Ivanovic breezed into the fourth round, before losing to defending and eventual champion Kim Clijsters.

 Ivanovic lost her opener to Vera Dushevina in Seoul as the 7th seed.
 Ivanovic then defeated Kleybanova, the Korea Open champion, in the first round of Tokyo, before again losing to Bartoli in straight sets.
 Ivanovic avenged her losses to Bartoli at the China Open, beating the Frenchwoman in straight sets.
-On her way to the quarterfinals, Ivanovic scored top-10 victory by defeating Elena Dementieva for the second time in 2010.
-Ivanovic fell to world No. 1, Caroline Wozniacki.
+On her way to the quarterfinals, Ivanovic defeated Elena Dementieva for the second time in 2010 but fell world No. 1, Caroline Wozniacki in the semis.

-Entering the Linz Open as a wildcard, Ivanovic defeated Patty Schnyder in the finals in straight sets, in just 47 minutes of play.
-Ivanovic headed to the BGL Luxembourg Open as the 4th seed, where she reached the quarterfinals, before falling to 8th seed Julia Görges.
+Entering the Linz Open as a wildcard, Ivanovic defeated Patty Schnyder in the final in straight sets, in just 47 minutes of play.
+Ivanovic headed to the BGL Luxembourg Open as the fourth seed, where she reached the quarterfinals, before falling to eighth seed Julia Görges.

 Ivanovic revealed that she had ended her coaching relationship with Swiss star Heinz Günthardt, because Gunthardt did not want to travel full-time and mixed his interest in tennis with being a Swiss television commentator.

 By virtue of her title in Linz, Ivanovic qualified for the last tournament of the season, the Tournament of Champions.
-She made it to the finals, where she defeated Kleybanova for her tenth career title and her second of the year.
-She won ten of her last thirteen matches.
+She made it to the final, where she defeated Kleybanova for her 10th career title and her second of the year.
+She won 10 of her last 13 matches.
 With her title in Bali, Ivanovic achieved a year-end ranking of No. 17, her fifth finish in the top 20.